Husain2121/Grid-Connected-Solar-PV-System/README.md

 # Grid-Connected-Solar-PV-System

 ## What was built
-A model of a simulated solar arrays that is connected to the grid.
+A simulated model of solar arrays that is connected to the grid.

 ## How it works
 ## Solar Array and Capacitor ##